 I’d suggest staying in the neighborhood that you’re considering buying in—if possible—in order to give yourself day-to-day, firsthand experience in the area.
 If available, I try to stay in a furnished rental apartment (rather than a hotel) so I know what it’s really like to live there.

-We did two trial stays like this last year, and two of our potential neighborhoods failed the test.
+I did a “trial stay” like this last year, twice, and two of my potential neighborhoods failed the test.

-Step Four: Honing In On The Right Property
+Step Four: Homing In On The Right Property

 Here are a few things to keep in mind:

 - Look at enough properties to get a feel for the market.
-Any single property (or two) may not be indicative of what the market holds or of a fair price.
-Look at enough to feel comfortable that you know what things are selling for.
+Any single property (or two) may not be indicative of what the market holds, or of a fair price.
+Look at enough to be comfortable that you know what things are selling for.

-- Ask for advice from any expats you meet.
+- Ask the advice of any expats you meet.
 They’re a great source of info on neighborhoods, lifestyles, and good agents.